Linhof Super Technika IV

 Different backs.
 The sheet film backs slide under the ground glass.

-standard 150mm lens.
-Under the bed you can see the rangefinder cam, it
+150mm lens.
+Under the bed you can see the rangefinder cam, it matches this

-matches this specific lens which is important for this series.
-Later
+specific lens which is important for this series.
+Later models have cams

 Open, with its original 150mm lens.